 Remember to do the wise thing and invest in good brakes, preferably hydraulic disc brakes and make sure your bike frame is strong enough to deal with the stress of high speed.

 How much will it all cost?

-For a DIY hot rod job you will need a high performance lyen controller (around $100-150 ) and then spend as much as you can afford on a high quality battery pack as many amp hours as you can afford/carry.
+For a DIY hot rod job you will need a high performance Lyen controller (around $100-$150 ) and then spend as much as you can afford on a high quality battery pack with as many amp hours as you can afford/carry.
 If you construct your pack from hobby king cells, then $400 will buy you a decent pack.
 Also I highly recommend you also purchase a Cycle Analyst to monitor your battery and motor temperatures.
 The Cycle Analyst can also cap the amps (adjustable amp limit) the controller puts out, to prevent you from accidentally overheating the motor and controller.

 Remember, one downside of a fast bike is it wont be as efficient at high speeds as your old rig.

 To start with you can start a fire.
 Lipo batteries running at high amps without a BMS can be a fire hazard.
 When building your own battery pack, fire should be your #1 concern.